dqtaz/simulate-data/README.md

 # Training repository
-a repository for learning github
+a repository for learning github--this is my first repository